Grzesiek777/GuessTheNumber_Python/README.md

 # GuessTheNumber_Python
  Guess the number game in Python with Tkinter

- Whole project is int .zip file
+ Whole project is in .zip file